METHODS-Group/DRDMannTurb/README.md

 > change for version 2.0, DRDMannTurb has currently pinned ``numpy<2.0``
 > for temporary compatibility.

+A Conda environment with all development dependencies can be created off of `environment.yml` in the project root.

-Under `conda_spec_files`, you can find explicit exports of complete development environments for Linux 64-bit and Apple ARM64 macOS environments, however it is not mandatory to use these exact environments.
+Alternatively, under `conda_spec_files`, you can find explicit exports of complete development environments for Linux 64-bit and Apple ARM64 macOS.
+It is not mandatory that you use these environments.

-To recreate the development Conda environments, run ``conda create --name <ENV_NAME> --file conda_spec_files/<linux64/macOS_arm64>.txt`` from the project root.
-Then, run ``pip install -e .`` to load ``drdmannturb`` into the new environment.
-Note that this will likely err if there is a platform mismatch.
+To recreate the development Conda environments with any of these options, run ``conda create --name <ENV_NAME> --file <conda_environment_file>`` from the project root.
+After activating `<ENV_NAME>`, run ``pip install -e .`` to load ``drdmannturb`` into the new environment.

-If you intend to contribute, we also ask that you install our ``pre-commit`` configuration by running ``pre-commit install`` in the root directory of this repository.
+We also ask that you install our
+``pre-commit`` configuration by running ``pre-commit install`` in the root directory of this repository.
 If you are unfamiliar with ``pre-commit``, the documentation can be found [here](https://pre-commit.com/).
-We use this to run simple hooks

 ### Local Documentation Building Instructions

 Our documentation source lives in the ``/docs/`` folder.
-You shoudl ensure that the dependencies listed in ``./requirements-docs.txt`` are installed.
+You should ensure that the dependencies listed in ``./requirements-docs.txt`` are installed.

 Running ``make html`` will generate html pages in the ``/docs/build/html`` folder; these can be hosted locally with ``python -m http.server <PORT-NUMBER>``.